Koenkk/zigbee2mqtt.io/docs/devices/MTR500E-UP.md

 The unit of this value is `s`.

 ### PulseDuration (numeric)
-Set the value of ON pulse length..
+Set the value of ON pulse length.
 Value can be found in the published state on the `PulseDuration` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"PulseDuration": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"PulseDuration": NEW_VALUE}`.